www.schorsch.com

 Radiance Input File (rif)

-This file can be given to the rad(1) program and contains all the basic information needed to run a simulation.
+This file can be given to the rad(1) program and contains the basic information needed to run a simulation.

 Exterior daylight file